buildtesters/buildtest/docs/configuring_buildtest.rst

 Configuring buildtest
 ======================

-The buildtest configuration file is used for configuring behavior of buildtest.
+The buildtest configuration file is used for configuring buildtest.
+This is defined by JSON schemafile named `settings.schema.json <https://raw.githubusercontent.com/buildtesters/buildtest/devel/buildtest/schemas/settings.schema.json>`_.
-There is a json schema file `settings.schema.json <https://raw.githubusercontent.com/buildtesters/buildtest/devel/buildtest/schemas/settings.schema.json>`_ that defines structure on how to write your configuration file.
-For more details see `Settings Schema Documentation <https://buildtesters.github.io/buildtest/pages/schemadocs/settings.html>`_.
+For more details on all properties see `Settings Schema Documentation <https://buildtesters.github.io/buildtest/pages/schemadocs/settings.html>`_.

 Default Configuration